ut-connewitz/event-management/README.md

 [Collection of current frontend screenshots](OTHER/frontend.md)

-## TODO
+## MVP checklist

-- [ ] Central database for all event related data.
+- [x] Central database for all event related data.
-- [ ] Web service for database administration.
+- [x] Web service for database administration.
-- [ ] Web service for letting members of the UT-Connewitz select events where they want to participate.
+- [x] Web service for letting members of the UT-Connewitz select events where they want to participate.